Becoming Dr. Yang

 He may still reach greater heights.
 Yang was one of the few chosen to help reboot the greatest American superhero of all, Superman.
 He’s already done 10 issues of monthly Superman for DC Comics, including a new character, “New Super-man,” in which he said “a Chinese kid in Shanghai inherits some of Clark Kent’s powers and becomes the Superman of China.”

-This fall, his book “Superman Smashes the Klan” comes out, in which he retells a story first told on radio in 1946 about Superman protecting an Asian American family from the Ku Klux Klan.
+Late last fall, the first installment of “Superman Smashes the Klan” was published, in which Yang retells a story first told on radio in 1946 about Superman protecting an Asian American family from the Ku Klux Klan.

 Yang said that growing up as a child of immigrants “colors almost everything I do, even if it’s not explicitly about that.”
 That, in part, explains his fascination with Superman.